karrick/tar-pipe/README.md

 preferred choice for this particular task when synchronizing files, when copying files for first time, `tar-pipe` is much faster.

-`tar-pipe` can be configured to compress the data using gzip compression.
+`tar-pipe` can be configured to compress the data using gzip and or encrypt the data using AES-GCM encryption algorithm.

 ### Performance and Reliability